 Trisha dreamed of being a Playboy Bunny since the days she still had buck-teeth and fried egg boobs.
 She blu-tacked page threes above her bed-head and had me snap topless Polaroids till they littered the floor.
 She told me to imagine she had 36DDs and peroxide blonde hair.
-I used to wish like hell that she wasn't my cousin.
+I used to wish like hell she wasn't my cousin.

-When she was fifteen, Trisha started putting out for the boys in the Kwik-Save car park for a tenner a time.
+When she was 15, Trisha started putting out for the boys in the Kwik-Save car park for a tenner a time.
 She said she was an entrepreneur, not a prostitute.
 She started going steady with a kid called Keith.
 He was a fryer in the fish and chip shop.
 He had a future and a Ford Cortina.
 She got a job waitressing and she worked all the hours she could.
 Keith couldn't handle me and Trisha being as close as we were.
 Especially the time he caught Trisha bending over me in nothing but a frilly market stall thong while I worked the angles best I could to get a dangle-shot.

 Next night he took her in the car park woods and doped her up to the eyeballs.
 He took out a bottle of India ink and told her he would etch the love-heart she'd always wanted.
 Instead, he safety-pinned the word "inbred" into her arse.